gardiners/wvs-nz/output/de_values.md

 ## Are urban and rural respondents different?

-On continuous responses, considered jointly:
+On continuous responses, considered jointly.

 ```r